-1. Forward Auction: This type of auction is where many types of buyers bid for single sellers products and services.
+1. Forward Auction: This type of auction is where many buyers bid for single sellers’ products and services.

-2. Reverse Auction: In this type of auction many types of seller bid for a single buyers order.
-This process of the auction is said to be complete when the buyer and the seller of the product accept the bid.
-Since the internet and the media have advanced bidding and auction has become an open process as every this is auctioned for from books to ships and of course services from air tickets to legal advice can be bided by anyone from anywhere and anytime from different websites.
+2. Reverse Auction: In this type of auction, many sellers bid for a single buyer’s order.
+The auction process only completes when the buyer and the product seller actively accept the bid.
+Since the internet and the media have advanced, bidding and auction, have become open as everything is auctioned for, from books to ships.
+Of course, services from air tickets to legal advice can be bided by anyone anywhere and anytime from different websites.

-Many auctioneers choose auction over sale for a number of reasons.
-Because auction is a good marketing plan, auction brings people looking for items being sold, and the more people you have at the auction the better chances you have of earning the highest bid for your products and services.
-The motive of an auction is getting a better price for your goods and services that you want to sell.
-Here you need to have two or more people competing for a single product or service this pulls up the price or the value of the commodity.
-This serves you motive of getting the highest price for your sales.
+Many auctioneers choose auction over the sale for several reasons.
+Because an auction is a good marketing plan, an auction brings people looking for items being sold, and the more people you have at the auction, the better chances you have of earning the highest bid for your products and services.
+The motive of an auction is to get a better price for the goods and services you want to sell.
+Here you need two or more people competing for a single product or service.
+This pulls up the price or the value of the commodity.
+This serves your motive of getting the highest price for your sales.

 Below are the top comparisons between Bidding vs Auction.

-Mostly in auctions requires two people to handle the bid the 1st person gets a bidder number and the 2nd person identifies the items before bidding.
-The bid for a commodity usually starts at a low price and the commodities price is raised by the auctioneer every time someone bids until the auctioneer receives more bids on that particular commodity.
-When the auctioneer receives the highest bid the commodity the bidding process is on.
-Once the highest is received the commodity is sold to the person with the highest bid.
+Most auctions require two people to handle the bid.
+The 1st person gets a bidder number, and the 2nd person identifies the items before bidding.
+The bid for a commodity usually starts at a low price.
+The auctioneer raises the commodity price every time someone bids until the auctioneer receives more bids on that particular commodity.
+When the auctioneer receives the highest bid, the commodity the bidding process is on.
+After receiving the highest bid, the auctioneer sells the commodity to the person with the highest bid.

-Auction is going against the most common practice of printing an MRP of a commodity in order to sell it in the market, it is an idea of creating enthusiasm amongst people regarding a product and letting them become a part of an open auction where they can place a bid in order to acquire or own a product.
-By now we know that placing a bid is known as bidding and the person who wins the bid is the owner of the product or the service.
+Auction is going against the most common practice of printing an MRP of a commodity to sell it in the market; it is an idea of creating enthusiasm amongst people regarding a product and letting them become a part of an open auction where they can place a bid to acquire or own a product.
+Bidding refers to placing a bid; the person who actively wins the bid becomes the product or service owner.
 A small percentage of the bid is also given to the auctioneers.

-If you go back in time you will know that the word auction comes from the Latin word ‘Augeo’ which means I increase or an argument.
-Long long ago in time in ancient India in the era of the kings in our tradition we had Swayamwars where our beautiful princesses choose their life partners from amongst a number of princess that gathered for the ceremony.
-This was a form of auction where the princess displayed their abilities and the princesses would choose the one they liked the most.
-So after analyzing the qualities and abilities of the princess the princesses garlanded them as her life partner.
-This is where auction came into being where the weddings of the princesses were auctioned and the prince the princess liked the most, the prince here is the highest bidder of the princess.
-Similarly people bided for life time labors.
-In Rome auctioning for someone who could not repay debts was an extremely common practice.
-During the 17th century in the UK an auction started with lighting a candle and ended when the candle went out.
+If you go back in time, you will know that the word auction comes from the Latin word ‘Augeo’, which means I increase or an argument.
+Long long ago in ancient India, in the era of the kings in our tradition, we had Swayamwars, where our beautiful princesses choose their life partners from amongst a number of princesses that gathered for the ceremony.
+This was a form of auction where the princess displayed their abilities, and the princesses would choose the one they liked the most.
+So after analyzing the qualities and abilities of the princess, the princess garlanded them as her life partner.
+This is where auctions came into being, where the weddings of the princesses were auctioned, and the prince the princess liked the most, the prince here, was the highest bidder of the princess.
+Similarly, people bided for lifetime labor.
+In Rome, auctioning for someone who could not repay debts was an extremely common practice.
+During the 17th century in the UK, an auction started with the lighting a candle and ended when the candle went out.

-Now I hope the confusion is sorted and the difference between auction and bidding is clear.
-It is normal to be in a dilemma because auction has a number of processes and types and bidding sounds like one of its types.
-Let get clarity on this topic by focusing on the differences of the two.
+Now I hope the confusion and the difference between auction and bidding are clear.
+It is normal to be in a dilemma because an auction has a number of processes and types, and bidding sounds like one of its types.
+Let’s clarify this topic by focusing on the differences between the two.